Udbhav-Teja/Cricket-analysis-1984-2022/README.md

 4. All-Rounders Assessment: The "All-Rounders" tab provides insights into players who excel in both batting and bowling.
 Explore their overall performance and find the most impactful all-rounders.

-5. Team Analysis: In the "Team Analysis" section, you can assess the collective performance of cricket teams.
+5. Individual player Analysis: In the "Individual player Analysis" section, you can assess the collective performance of cricket teams.
 Analyze the top-performing teams based on the statistics of their players.

 ## Contributing
 We welcome contributions to the Cricket Analysis project!
 If you have any ideas for new features, improvements, or bug fixes, please submit a pull request on GitHub.
 Make sure to follow the existing coding style and provide comprehensive documentation for your changes.